ZipCodeCore/OldTexasCode2/README.md

 *   [SimpleWordCount](CodeSamples/codeSamples/SimpleWordCounter.java) \- Program demonstrating use of a map to count the frequency of words in a file.

 *   [WordCount](https://www.cs.utexas.edu/~scottm/cs314/CodeSamples/CodingSamples/WordCount.java) \- Program  that compares counting words in files using an ArrayList and a Map.

+Fork this repo to your account, clone your repo to your machine.
+Read all this code.
+Puzzle over what it does.
+Choose one of these code samples.
+Add a file with your name as the filename (ex: SteveJ.md), write me a brief paragraph that describes what your chosen code sample does and how it works.
+Add, commit, push and do a Pull Request.